-At NKD we are lucky enough to have lunch bought in for us on a monthly basis, for us this is a chance to socialise, debate and eat something delicious together, as a team.
+At NKD we are lucky enough to have lunch brought in for us on a monthly basis, for us this is a chance to socialise, debate and eat something delicious together, as a team.
 This month we decided to use our monthly lunch to get to know our local community, and educate ourselves on the importance of second chances.
 Enter Liberty Kitchen.

 Who are the Liberty Kitchen?